 Savor The Taste Of India

 Want to try your hand at a crowd-pleasing Indian favorite?
-This simple and vegetarian-friendly recipe for Aloo Gobi comes from our Taste of India cookbook, available now!
+This simple and vegetarian-friendly recipe for Aloo Gobi comes from our Taste of India cookbook, available until October 31st!

 ALOO GOBI (BOMBAY POTATOES WITH CAULIFLOWER)

 500 g water

 40 g vegetable oil, plus 1 tsp

 500 g waxy Charlotte potatoes, scrubbed, diced (3 cm)